-The goal of the Master of Accountancy (MAcc) curriculum is to prepare students with skills in advanced technical accounting, data analysis, and professional writing to be effective and ethical accounting professionals who make a positive impact throughout their careers.
+The goal of the Master of Accountancy (M.Acc) curriculum is to prepare students with advanced technical accounting, data analysis, critical thinking, and professional communication skills to be effective and ethical accounting professionals who make a positive impact throughout their careers.

 At Gonzaga, we continuously improve the curriculum based on feedback from accounting employers, our alumni network, and our Advisory Board, which is comprised of representatives from leading accounting firms across the United States.
-Outside input allows us to offer an innovative curriculum, equipping our students with the skills that hiring firms are seeking and positioning our students for success well into their careers.
-For instance, Amazon Corporate Accounting told us the most important skill to be successful in their company is writing.
-As a result, we added a professional writing course to elevate our students' writing skills before they launch their careers.
-We also added the Financial Accounting for Income Taxes course, and most recently incorporated data analytics into our curriculum as a direct result from feedback we received.
+Outside input ensures that we offer an innovative curriculum, equipping our students with the skills that hiring firms are seeking and positioning our students for success well into their careers.

-All MAcc students must complete 11 core classes, for a total of 28 core credits, and three elective credits, for a total 31 credits to earn their graduate degree.
+Students can complete their M.Acc degree in two semesters at Gonzaga.
+M.Acc students complete 10 core classes (25 core credits) and 5 elective credits, for a total 30 credits to earn their graduate degree.

-- MAcc 600: Orientation Workshop (0 credits) required in 1st semester
+- Orientation Workshop (required in 1st semester): 0 credits

-- MAcc 603: Financial Accounting for Income Taxes (3 credits)
+- Financial Accounting for Income Taxes: 3 credits

-- MAcc 622: Advanced Analytics for Accounting (3 credits)
+- Advanced Analytics for Accounting (Power BI): 3 credits

-One unique elective option offered in the MAcc program is the Forensic Accounting Lab (MAcc 671).
+One unique elective option offered in the M.Acc program is the Forensic Accounting Lab.
 This course is an exciting opportunity for students to gain hands-on experience investigating cases of financial fraud.
 Students work with a Certified Fraud Examiner to complete forensic accounting examinations where full investigations would otherwise be too costly or time consuming.
 The students' work helps law enforcement officials prosecute white-collar crime and helps victims of fraud achieve justice.
-Alternatively, students may take the Fraud & Forensic Examination (MAcc 670) elective course for a more traditional classroom experience.
+Alternatively, students may take the Fraud & Forensic Examination elective course for a more traditional classroom experience.

-MAcc students may also take electives from the MSTax or MBA programs to meet their personal and professional goals.
-The MBA program offers Current Issues in Managerial Accounting (MBus 699) throughout the year.
+M.Acc students may also take electives from the MS.Tax or MBA programs to meet their personal and professional goals.